burtoncrypto/contract-angry-print/README.md

 Currently only Rinkeby deployment has been tested.
 Once either contract is deployed a command is printed which can be used to verify the contract on etherscan (currently this has Rinkey hardcoded).

 ## ERC721 metadata
-The metadata files for the FeistyPrint contract have been uploaded to IPFS and hardcoded in the contract.
+The metadata files for the print contract have been uploaded to IPFS and hardcoded in the contract.
 The source for these files can be found in the metadata folder.